Electrolysis Calculator

 Gold (Au) 196.97 3

-The mass of the substance deposited during electrolysis can be calculated using Faraday’s law of electrolysis:
+The mass deposited in electrolysis can be determined using Faraday’s Law:

 Where: